watasuke102/settlang/README.md

 # Settlang

-Settlang is a statically-typed programming language that express mutability by whether variables have setter.
+Settlang is a statically typed programming language that expresses mutability by whether variables have setters.

 ## Let's try!